Induced Lactation for Adoptive Parents

 If you're considering inducing lactation as an adoptive parent, I'm here to support you every step of the way.
 As a fellow adoptive parent, I understand the unique challenges and joys that come with this journey.

-Inducing lactation can create a special bond between you and your baby, providing numerous benefits such as supporting attachment and providing essential nutrients and immunities...especially important when attachment and physical health may be impaired by poor or lack of prenatal care or prenatal substance exposure1.
+Inducing lactation can create a special bond between you and your baby, providing numerous benefits such as supporting attachment and providing essential nutrients and immunities...especially important when attachment and physical health may be impaired by poor or lack of prenatal care or prenatal substance exposure1,2.
 Breastfeeding may also offer a sense of normalcy after a long and often unexpected road to parenthood.
-It's a beautiful way to connect with your little one on a biological level2,3.
-And for those of you of the Muslim faith, it is an avenue to meet the milk kinship requirement4,5,6.
+It even connects you with your baby on a biological level -- genetic material in the adoptive parent’s milk (microRNA) affects how the baby's genes get expressed.3,4.And for those of you of the Muslim faith, it is an avenue to meet the milk kinship requirement5,6,7.

 I know that the process of inducing lactation as an adoptive parent can be filled with uncertainties, especially when it comes to adoption plans.
-Whether you begin inducing lactation in advance of an adoption match or have an adoption match with a short lead time to induce lactation, there are options available to help you navigate this process with flexibility and efficiency7.
+Whether you begin inducing lactation in advance of an adoption match or have an adoption match with a short lead time to induce lactation, there are options available to help you navigate this process with flexibility and efficiency8.

 I would love to help you navigate this journey!
 If you have any questions or need guidance on inducing lactation, feel free to schedule a free mini consultation with me HERE.
 Or, if you are ready to jump right in check out my consultation packages HERE.
 I work with parents in person or via telehealth from wherever you are.
 I'm here to support you and provide personalized advice based on your unique situation.